With the end of the financial year fast approaching, it’s time to take stock of where your business has been, and where it’s going.

 Average spend per customer.

-How many people you have in each stage of your marketing funnel.
+How many people that you have in each stage of your marketing funnel.
 A great platform will even recommend the next actions to take.

 As your company experiences more growth, these tools and systems can support your team members in scaling efficiently and sustainably using automation.